DiegoLibonati/Stopwatch-Native/README.md

 ### Theme

-- If you want to change any style or the entire styles of the application, you can do it through: `stopwatch-native-app\src\theme\theme.js`.
+- If you want to change any style or the entire styles of the application, you can do it through: `stopwatch-native-app\src\theme\theme.ts`.

 ### Types